 Oregon Brain Injury Lawyer

 Brain injury cases are special to our firm.
-Dr. DeShaw donates his time as a board member at the Brain Injury Alliance of Oregon, a support network of health care providers and brain injury survivors.
+Dr. DeShaw donates his time to helping advise people with traumatic brain injury cases and their lawyers nationally.
+DeShaw is a former board member at the Brain Injury Alliance of Oregon, a support network of health care providers and brain injury survivors.
 He consults for free on many cases per year with injured people and their families where he is not involved as the lawyer.
-But, where he really shines is in understanding our client’s injuries, and helping them to move forward in the best way possible for their life.
+But, where he really shines is in understanding our client’s injuries, and helping them to move forward in the best way possible to improve their quality of life after a traumatic brain injury.

-We accept only cases that require our expertise, so that we can focus our attention on those people who need us most.
+We only accept legal cases that require our expertise in serious injuries, so that we can focus our attention on the people who need us most.
 This allows us to have a quiet and calm atmosphere for brain injured clients who are sensitive to noise or who become overwhelmed easily.

 We take an exceptional amount of time with our clients at the first meeting.
 Usually, this involves between an hour and five hours face to face with your lawyer, not a staff member.
 This helps us to understand the type of symptoms you are having and how we can best help you.